OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/minimize-migration-time.md

 We strongly recommend taking the following actions to minimize the migration duration.

-## Remove Unnecessary Data From Your 2.6 Instance
+## Remove unnecessary data from your 2.6 instance

 Our strongest recommendation is to use [retention-policies](/docs/administration/retention-policies/index.md) in your **Octopus 2.6** instance to remove unnecessary data.